BergQuester/v8tr.github.io/_drafts/2018-09-24-multiple-inheritance-swift.md

 The idea behind *mixins* is simple: we would like to specify an extension without pre-determining what exactly it can extend.
 This is equivalent to specifying a subclass while leaving its superclass as a parameter to be determined later.

 *Mixins* are generally not intended to be instantiated and used on their own.
-They provide the behavior that is supposed to be added to other types.
+They provide standalone behavior that is supposed to be added to other types.

 Here are the key points to understand about *mixins*.
 A *mixin*:
 - Can contain both behavior and state.